 04. Pigeon Pose

 Pigeon pose is the pose that helps to get an attractive posture.
 It removes tension, and our eyesight becomes intense.
 Pigeon pose is also suitable for people of all ages.
-It teaches us to keep the balance of our body perfectly.
+It teaches us to keep the balance of our bodies perfectly.

 How to Do?